freddiehaddad/tetris/README.md

 > > Terminals do not usually send "key released" signals, which is a problem for mechanics such as "press left to move left repeatedly **until key is released**".
 > > [Crossterm](https://docs.rs/crossterm/latest/crossterm/) automatically detects ['kitty-protocol'-compatible terminals]([https://docs.rs/crossterm/latest/crossterm/event/struct.PushKeyboardEnhancementFlags.html](https://sw.kovidgoyal.net/kitty/keyboard-protocol/#progressive-enhancement)) where this issue is solved.
 > > Otherwise DAS/ARR will be determined by Keyboard/OS/terminal emulator settings.
-> > *(This also affects Soft Drop, where e.g. with kitty a piece may land the ground with Soft Drop being held without locking due to external ARR.)*
+> > *(This also affects Soft Drop, where e.g. with kitty a piece may land the ground with Soft Drop being held without locking due to external ARR.
+This is mitigated by the 'No soft drop lock' setting.)*
 > >
 > > </details>